 General information on collaboration

-Hungary was one of the JINR constituent states on March 1956.
+Hungary was one of the JINR founding states, which signed the original agreement in March 1956.

-From the late of 50s to the middle of 80s many Hungarian physicists came to Dubna on short-term business trips, and some of them visited Dubna over an extended time frame to work at JINR laboratories.
-There were stable links with Central Institute of Physical Researches in Budapest, with the Institute of Nuclear Researches in Debrecen and with universities of these cities.
-Data were handled at Hungarian scientific centres.
-Data were gotten in experiments at JINT facilities.
-Together with the Centres, experimental equipment was made.
+From late 50s until mid-80s, many Hungarian physicists came to Dubna on short-term business trips, and some stayed in Dubna for extended periods of time, to work at JINR laboratories.
+Strong links with the Central Institute of Physical Research in Budapest have been established, as well as with the Institute of Nuclear Research in Debrecen, and with universities of these two cities.
+Data obtained during experiments at JINR facilities was processes at Hungarian scientific centres.
+Experimental equipment was also manufactured in collaboration with the Centres.

-Hungary has quitted its membership at JINR since 31.12.1992.
-Since 1993, the cooperation has existed according to a bilateral agreement between JINR and Hungarian Academy of Sciences in areas, which Hungary is interested in: first of all, it is condensed matter physics and solid-state physics.
-Contacts between Hungarian physicists-theoreticians and their Dubna colleagues have never been broken.
-We can estimate a volume of cooperation in some degree according to the information on JINR laboratory visits of Hungarian physicists (conference attendees at JINR are not included) given below and business trips od JINR employees to Hungary (conferences are included).>In 1981 about 100 people came to JINR with quick visits to do a collaborative work, and approximately the same quantity of JINR employees went to Hungary.
-From 1992 to 2009 about 185 people came to JINR, and 245 people came to Hungary.
-In 2010 8 people were admitted to collaborative works at JINR, and 20 people went to Hungary.
+Hungary stopped its membership at JINR on 31 December,1992.
+Since 1993, cooperation continued based on a bilateral agreement between JINR and Hungarian Academy of Sciences, in the areas which Hungary has an interest in: firstly, condensed matter physics, as well as solid-state physics.
+Contacts between Hungarian physicists-theoreticians and their Dubna colleagues have never been interrupted.
+Amount of cooperation may be estimated by looking at the number of JINR laboratory visits of Hungarian physicists (JINR conferences’ attendees are not included) as below, and at the number of business trips of JINR employees to Hungary (conferences are included).>In 1981, about 100 researchers made short visits to JINR, to do collaborative work, and approximately same number of JINR employees visited Hungary.
+Between 1992 and 2009, about 185 researchers visited JINR, and 245 researchers from JINR made trips to Hungary.
+In 2010, 8 scientists participated in joint projects at JINR, and 20 researchers visited Hungary.

-From 1963 to 1992 Hungarian scientists defended 20 dissertations at JINR dissertation committees.
-Hungary participated in 44 scientific JINR themes including KFKI RMKI – 36 themes – up to 1992.
+Between 1963 and 1992, Hungarian scientists defended 20 dissertations at JINR dissertation committees.
+Hungary participated in 44 scientific JINR research programs, including KFKI RMKI – 36 programs – up to 1992.

 Alexander V. Belushkin